Dive sites Menorca: So much to explore!

 Depending on your experience, we have around 45 dive sites available, divided all over the island.
 Caves & caverns, drop-offs, wrecks and reefs offer unexpected colours and marine life.
 And all that with visibility averaging over 30 meters and water temperatures of 28 degrees in the summer months.

-Menorca is best known for its caves and caverns, which are among the most beautiful in the Mediterranean.
-Therefore, apart from diving in the Northern Marine Reserve, we also have a selection of the 15 most beautiful caves and caverns for you in our program, such as the famous Pont d’en Gil cavern, Swiss Cheese and the Belltower.
-Most of the caverns can be dived by divers with less experience.
-Usually they are large and the exit is always visible.
-In some caverns we can surface to admire the stalactites and stalagmites.
+Menorca has an impressive underwater landscape with many caves and caverns, some of the most beautiful in the Mediterranean.
+Therefore, we have a selection of the 15 most beautiful caves and caverns for you in our programme, such as the famous Pont d’en Gil cavern, Swiss Cheese, La Catedral and the Belltower.

 Belltower **